From scratch, with love

 Caramelized Onion

-Cabbage & Mushroom
+Cabbage & Mushroom (with sauerkraut)

 Made with tangy sauerkraut, and balanced with sauteed mushrooms, onions, and buttery potatoes, this is a Eastern European tradition.
 We recommend pairing with some sour cream!